akuklev/akuklev.github.io/kotlin/README.md

 verifiable contracts
 (see also [Usability Barriers for Liquid Types by J. Aldrich et al.](https://dl.acm.org/doi/10.1145/3729327)):
-- [Mere data, constant expressions, and checked effects](kotlin_purity.pdf) (1 page): We propose introducing a modifier keyword `mere` (in `mere data class`, `mere fun interface`, etc.) to keep track of hereditarily immutable and self-contained objects.
+- [Mere data, constant expressions, and checked effects](kotlin_purity.pdf) (1 page): We propose introducing a modifier keyword `mere` (in `mere data class`, `mere fun interface`, etc.) to enforce hereditarily immutable and self-contained objects devoid of identity besides equality.
 Since mere data is inherently serializable, one can allow constants of non-primitive mere types.
   Being self-contained, mere functions can be executed at compile time, provided their arguments are known at compile time, allowing for rich constant expressions In many cases, high-order functions such as `sortWith(comparator)` rely on on purity of their arguments.